jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The Duovero [Zephyr][duovero-zephyr] COM has a built-in Wifi/Bluetooth radio.
 The kernel and software to support both are included.
 Access point mode is supported.
 Some [instructions here][jumpnow-duovero-ap].

-NOTE: I haven't tested Bluetooth with the 4.1 kernel yet.
+NOTE: I haven't tested Bluetooth with the 4.x kernels.

 *Device tree* binaries are generated and installed that support